cncf/glossary/content/en/sidecar-container.md

 running on a secondary container to address problems that aren't unique to a single application but rather to the entire platform where the application is running.
-The Sidecar Container will share the same resources,
-- storage, networking - as the main container.
+The Sidecar Container will share the same resources, including storage and networking, as the main container.
 While doing this, it frees the main container to be focused on functional tasks or exposing business capabilities.
 As a secondary container, the "sidecar" takes care of platform related tasks